open-telemetry/opentelemetry-js/semantic-conventions-genai/README.md

 [![NPM Published Version][npm-img]][npm-url]
 [![Apache License][license-image]][license-image]

-Generative AI (GenAI) Semantic Convention constants for use with the OpenTelemetry SDK/APIs.
-[These conventions][genai-semconv-docs] define standard attributes, metrics, and events for instrumenting GenAI systems — models, agents, frameworks, and the providers they call.
+This package provides Generative AI (GenAI) semantic convention constants for the OpenTelemetry SDK and API.
+[The GenAI semantic conventions][genai-semconv-docs] define attributes, metrics, and events for GenAI systems: models, agents, frameworks, and providers.

-The GenAI conventions are developed in the [open-telemetry/semantic-conventions-genai][genai-semconv-repo] repository, separate from the [core semantic conventions][semconv-repo], so that they can evolve on their own schedule.
-This package mirrors that split: it is versioned to match the GenAI schema version and is released independently of `@opentelemetry/semantic-conventions`.
+The [open-telemetry/semantic-conventions-genai][genai-semconv-repo] repository defines the GenAI conventions.
+This repository is separate from [open-telemetry/semantic-conventions][semconv-repo].
+This package tracks the version of the GenAI registry.
+See [Versioning](#versioning).

 ## Installation